How to Count Number of Rows by Group using dplyr in R

 Counting rows by group using count() function in R

-The above output figure shows that we used a single grouping variable, “subject”, categorized the rows, and calculated the total number of observations subject-wise.
+The above output figure illustrates that we used a single grouping variable, “subject”, categorized the rows, and calculated the total number of observations per subject.

 You can sort the result of the count by passing sort = TRUE to the count() function.